kayanyahska/RAGAICHATBOT/README.md

-# DocBank: Fullstack RAG-as-a-Service Template
+Fullstack RAG-as-a-Service Template

 **Build your own fullstack AI-powered research assistant for your private knowledge base!**

 Chatting with documents is one of the best general use cases for AI, both for personal and enterprise usecases, there are lots of tutorials for building a local system but no one really shows you how to build an integrated one you would launch for a SaaS.

-DocBank is a modern serverless Next.js template (extended from [Vercel's AI Chatbot](https://github.com/vercel/ai-chatbot)) built for the Vercel AI SDK, leveraging **Mastra** for Retrieval Augmented Generation (RAG) and **Inngest** for robust background job processing.
+It is a modern serverless Next.js template (extended from [Vercel's AI Chatbot](https://github.com/vercel/ai-chatbot)) built for the Vercel AI SDK, leveraging **Mastra** for Retrieval Augmented Generation (RAG) and **Inngest** for robust background job processing.
 This template provides a powerful foundation to quickly deploy a sophisticated RAG-as-a-Service application.

 Upload your documents here